sitrox/schemacop/README_V3.md

 schema.validate!('baz') # => Schemacop::Exceptions::ValidationError: /: Value not included in enum ["foo", "bar"].
 ```

-Please note, that you can also specify values in the enum that are not valid for
+Please note that you can also specify values in the enum that are not valid for
 the schema.
 This means that the validation will still fail:

 ```ruby